-The nationwide average cost for a bankruptcy attorney is between $1000 and $1050.
+The nationwide average cost for a bankruptcy attorney is between $999 and $1,183.
+Hourly rates ranges from $200-$300.
 Several factors affect the total cost of hiring a bankruptcy attorney, including the complexity of the case, the type of bankruptcy, filing fees, and more.

 Bankruptcy attorneys assist individuals and businesses that need to file for bankruptcy.
 Filing may be for Chapter 7 (liquidation), Chapter 13 (repayment) or Chapter 11 (large repayment).
 Debt can include credit card debt, student loan debt, medical expenses, car payments, bank loans, back taxes or mortgage debt.
 Assistance is available whether or not clients have applied for bankruptcy in the past.
 Several factors affect the cost of hiring a bankruptcy attorney.

 Chapter 7 is the most common form of bankruptcy in the United States and requires the individual or business in question to turn over their assets (including non-residence real estate such as a vacation home) and debts to a court-appointed bankruptcy trustee.
 Typically the client pays the entire fee for the attorney’s services upfront because, once the filing is complete, any unsecured debt is eliminated—including lawyers fees—and the attorney would be in danger of not getting paid.
 Chapter 7 is usually a better choice for those with little income and assets.